ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

-# Live Video Analysis using Livepeer
+# Live Video AI Processing using Livepeer

-This pipeline is an example of a real-time video processing application that enables video analysis on the video frames of the stream.
+This pipeline is an example of a real-time video processing application that enables live AI processing on the video frames of the stream.

 ## 🚀 Quick Start

 ### Prerequisites

 - Docker and Nvidia Container Toolkit installed
-- Modern web browser with WebRTC support
 - Camera and/or microphone (optional, screen sharing supported)
 - Access to an Nvidia GPU for AI processing